jdjakub/phd-thesis/ch-bl.md

 \label{substr-tab}
 \end{table}

 While the foregoing model applies to programming systems generally, a special condition is required for those that are self-sustainable.
 We must represent instructions as pieces of state, as opposed to having "two types of things"---ordinary data, and code---which must be viewed and edited using completely different tools.
 This property, conventionally known as *homoiconicity*, means instructions can be generated and manipulated just like ordinary state, whether programmatically or manually.
-Only if this is possible can higher-level abstractions can be built up, in-system, from the low level.
+Only if this is possible can higher-level abstractions be built up, in-system, from the low level.

 \joel{Isn't homoiconicity basically just von Neumann instead of Harvard architecture? any difference?}
 \begin{requirement}[Homoiconicity]